-Sarah Steinkamp Interim Vice President for Communications and Marketing and Chief of Staff
+Sarah Steinkamp Vice President for Communications and Strategy and Chief of Staff

-Sarah serves as the Chief of Staff to President White and interim vice president for communications and marketing.
+Sarah serves as the Chief of Staff to President White and vice president for communications and strategy.
 In her most recent role, Sarah worked with Dr. White at Washington University in St. Louis as the Assistant Dean for Educational and Strategic Initiatives.

 Sarah holds a Bachelor of Arts Degree in Sociology from Wells College, a Master of Science Degree in Health Education from Ithaca College, and a Doctorate in Education from Southern Illinois University Carbondale.
 Sarah is joined in Greencastle by her husband Tim.